camillebaldock/peer-to-peer-poker/README.md

 The HandParser now gets initialized with an array of card strings and fails if the array is the wrong size.

 6) Address the ```#TODO: this is not a nice interface``` comment

+7) Open closed principle: move logic to CardParser
+New card parser and add pending tests:
+#TODO: fail loudly and with better errors with unexpected inputs